tskir/opentargets-test/README.md

 Where:
 * `-t` runs analysis for a given Ensembl gene (target)
-* `-d` runs anslysis for a given disease, specified as an ontology term
+* `-d` runs analysis for a given disease, specified as an ontology term

 Both flags are optional, but at least one must be specified.
 Target and disease analyses are run independently of each other and the results are provided separately.